internaut/mastersthesis-mobile-gpgpu/README.md

 For details and results, please refer to the [project page on my website](http://mkonrad.net/projects/mastersthesis_mobile_gpgpu.html).

 Unfortunately, the code is not very well documented because of the general time pressure during writing a master's thesis.
+Nevertheless, I hope that this helps people who want to get started with GPGPU on mobile devices.

 The code has been tested with a Nexus 10 running Android 4.2.1.
-Please note, that OpenCL support is not available on most devices (see p.
+Please note that OpenCL support is not available on most devices (see p.
 20 of my master's thesis) and requires manual setup (see [this post](http://sweetpea.tentacle.net/blog/opencl-on-nexus-4/) and [that post](http://www.openclblog.com/2013/02/opencl-on-nexus-10-part-1.html)).

 # Available Prototypes